 For many years I was a NRA certified rifle, pistol and home defense instructor.
 I was also a Washington Department of Fish & Wildlife Hunter Education Instructor for over 25 years.
 During this time I also ran a full-time gunsmith/gunsales shop from 1974 up until 1995 being factory warranty for 8 major firearms manufacturers for the last 8 years.
 During this time I was the largest gunsmith shop on the US West Coast.
 After seeing novice people come into my gunshop looking for a handgun for self-defense, many who had no idea of what would be best for them, from that, I was instrumental in setting up a ladies firearms class after we had numerous break-ins and home invasions in the local area.

-One thing we saw a lot of was a husband or male friend would come in with a lady and pick out HIS idea of a defensive firearm FOR HER.
-In may cases this was a large caliber semi-automatic, that the lady could not even handle safely.
+One thing we saw a lot of was a husband, or male friend would come in with a lady and pick out HIS idea of a defensive firearm FOR HER.
+In may cases this was a large or even semi-large caliber semi-automatic, that the lady could not even handle safely.
 Yes, it may have been fine and good for him, but not a good choice for her.
 Plus for a newbie, I do not like to see a firearm that has so many safeties, that just trying to remember which did what, could be an issue if needed for ASAP defense.
 Target practice would have been a different story.
 In many cases our suggestion at that time was usually a small 38 S&W Special caliber revolver.
 There were many makes available then, Smith & Wesson, Colt, Rossi, Charter Arms, and Taurus.
 These were easy to inspect for being loaded, and ready to go the instant you picked it up.
 And with light target loads was a joy to shoot.
 I might add that this was before the era of the new generation of compact, economical, DEPENDABLE, light weight 380 caliber semi-automatics were being made, as the AMT 380s at that time were finicey feeders, and had a STRONG recoil spring, that many women could not operate the slide to load the firearm.

 We (the local County Sheriff at that time, a lawyer and other NRA Certified instructor volunteers) used the NRA's home defense course program as a guideline and then we could issue a certificate of completion for those enrolled.
 We ran this class 2 nights a week for 2 weeks and then a 1/2 day on Saturday for range shooting.
 Over a span of 5 or 6 years we put over 700 persons through our classes.
 This class was so popular that we changed the title (restructured for both men and women) then got a lot of husbands and wives and also interested men who attended.

 Now please do not take everything I am going to cover here as legal in every state of our great USA, but use it as a guideline for you to begin thinking on YOUR SELF DEFENSE PLANS.
 As there are so many overlapping laws (State and Federal) that even some Law Enforcement have conflicting views of the same law.
 At times, law Enforcement would more than likely prefer to see you back off of a confrontation, and then call them.
 But what if the situation escalates?

 The reason for this selecting a large caliber, in today's world, you have no idea of what drugs that the person you may be facing, has, or is currently using.
 To the average person who is not street wise, this can be a VERY FAST and rude awakening, because you have no way of knowing how drugs effect peoples minds and physical superpowers.
 They may not be able to even carry on a short coherent conversation because of their condition, so be ever so vigilant, SUSPECT EVERYTHING AND EVERYONE until you are out of the area and the confrontation is defused.
 If you get in a situation where there you may be confronted by more than one of these perpetrators, DO NOT EVER let anyone get BEHIND or even close BESIDE you.
 One may distract you from the front, while the other waylays you from behind.
 Keep your back to a wall or something, if if two of you have your partner at your back.